Kubrick's Lolita and Hitchcock's Vertigo

 Judy pleads with Scotty to love her as she is.
 But he remakes her and is rewarded with the ghost of Madeleine.

-It is this green ghost of Madeleine that reminds individuals of Vertigo relative to the encounter in the green bathroom in The Shining.
+It is this green ghost of Madeleine that reminds some individuals of Jack's encounter with the young woman who transforms into the corpose of an old woman in the green bathroom in The Shining.
 Kubrick may have been influenced by Hitchcock, and I do see Kubrick also having been perhaps influenced by Hitchcock in other ways.
 But the green that Kubrick uses in The Shining I tend to associate more with the phantom green in Gluck's 1969 Traumnovelle.
 Who knows?
-Perhaps Gluck was influenced by Hitchcock?
-But green has long been used in association with the paranormal.
+Green has long been used in association with the paranormal.

-The green ghost of Madeleine is not what grabbed me, as concerns Kubrick, but the doubling of the women in their resemblance of another, and the symmetry and style of Lolita's bun hairstyle and how it was like Madeleine's, the manner in which Hitchcock had as a turning point in the film the scene in which Carlotta revolved toward Scotty in the dream, revealing her other side, after which he met Judy who he would remake as Madeleine.
-I was impressed by this because Kubrick's films have a kind of dividing line in them, best exemplified by a flip horizontal landscape used with the monolith in 2001 and how this relates to the symmetry displayed by the monolith at film's end, Bowman passing into the "between" of the monolith with his rebirth, and the symmetry of the world maze in The Shining and what it means relative The Overlook being positioned on what happens to be the Continental Divide.
+So, as concerns Kubrick, the green ghost of Madeleine is not what grabbed me, but the doubling of the women in their resemblance of another, and the symmetry and style of Lolita's bun hairstyle and how it was like Madeleine's, the manner in which Hitchcock had as a turning point in the film the scene in which Carlotta revolved toward Scotty in the dream, revealing her other side, after which he met Judy who he would remake as Madeleine.
+I was impressed by this because has doubles and mirrorings throughout his work.
+His films have, as well, a kind of dividing line in them, best exemplified by a flip horizontal landscape used with the monolith in 2001 and how this relates to the symmetry displayed by the monolith at film's end, Bowman passing into the "between" of the monolith with his rebirth.
+Another example is the world maze in The Shining and what it means relative The Overlook being positioned on what happens to be the Continental Divide.
 I would imagine that Kubrick saw something of this in Madeleine's hairstyle, and appreciated how Hitchcock used it in respect of Madeleine, and Judy who was in effect conjured by Carlotta's turning her flip side to Scotty and revealing it to him.

 Or the true ghostliness of the matter may be Carlotta appearing to Scotty in a dream and revealing the doubling to him.